 The goal of the Teacher Preparation Program of the Mayagüez Campus of the University of Puerto Rico is to prepare professional educators committed to new educational paradigms, leaders in education with an inquisitive attitude, creative and critical thinkers, with a mastery of pedagogical and conceptual content in their discipline.
-The program seeks to foster that the candidate develop cognitive, affective. research, technological psychomotor, communication skills.
+The program seeks to foster that the candidate develops cognitive, affective. psychomotor. research, technological and communication skills.
 The intention is that the candidate becomes a lifelong learner in order to be a competent, effective teacher.